01 of 10

 Pantone's Mykonos Blue

-From designer Sandra Espinet: "Mykonos Blue and Nude are two feminine colors that have dominated the fashion industry for the past 2 years.
+From designer Sandra Espinet: "Mykonos Blue and Nude are two feminine colors that have dominated the fashion industry for two years.
 I have the privilege of always being surrounded by vibrant beach colors, which is a combination of blues, sandy tones, and turquoise greens.
 Layering Nude and Mikonos is like layering the deep ocean waters with the pale sandy shore; a natural and perfect fusion."
 Try this color for a comforting bedroom or unique bathroom.Continue to 4 of 10 below.

 04 of 10